 The big advantage of buying online is the amount of extra choice you have.

 If you purchase online direct from a roaster, in some cases, the coffee will be roasted once the order is placed and sent out on the same day, ensuring freshness.
 However, it is unlikely to be this fresh if you order from Amazon.
-The good thing is you’ll have more choice and a more competitive price.
+The good thing is you’ll have more choices and a more competitive price.
 You can also glance over some of the reviews from verified customers to ensure you are happy with your purchase.

 An increasing number of roasters offer a subscription service.
 “Coffee of the month” clubs of this nature offer a fantastic way to try coffees from a variety of roasters without having to do much research.
 It’s also convenient to have coffee delivered each month without needing to go out and buy it.